damienjburks/DataCop/README.md

 <p align="center"><img src="./documentation/images/logo.png" alt="DataCop Logo" width="200px" height="200px" /></p>

 ---
->**NOTE:** This project is pending documentation updates to support refactoring and
->the addition of a new feature. **Those updates should be included by 11/12/2022**.
-Thanks
->for using DataCop.

 DataCop is an custom AWS framework that mitigates S3 bucket attack vectors based on customer configuration.
-By default, this tool relies on AWS Macie results to automatically block S3 buckets that contain PII or any classified information.
+By default, this framework relies on AWS Macie results to automatically block S3 buckets that contain PII or any classified information.
 However, this framework supports the following third party services:
 - Trend Micro CloudOne File Storage Security (FSS)
->>**NOTE:** All other integrations from third party vendors is completely optional.
+>**NOTE:** All other integrations from third party vendors is completely optional.

 Features
 ---